Cost to Install an Asphalt Driveway – 2023 Price Guide

 Example Driveway Project Estimate

-One ton of asphalt will cover 26.66 square foot of driveway at a 6-inch depth.
+One ton of asphalt will cover 26.66 square feet of driveway at a 6-inch depth.

 You find out the square footage of your driveway by just multiplying the length by the width.
-The square footage in this example is 20′ times 40′, which equals 800 square foot.
+The square footage in this example is 20′ times 40′, which equals 800 square feet.

 Next, divide this into how much asphalt we need per square foot.
-800 divided by 26.66 equals 30 tonnes of asphalt.
+800 divided by 26.66 equals 30 tons of asphalt.

 Compare asphalt to gravel driveway or concrete driveway costs.